falseroses/ASUS-N580GD-Hackintosh/README.md

 # Hackintosh Guide for **ASUS VivoBook 15 Pro N580GD**

-**This guide its writen for OpenCore 0.7.0 and tested with macOS Big Sur 11.4**
+**EFI is made with OpenCore 0.7.0 and tested with macOS Big Sur 11.4**

 ## Info:
 - I replaced the motherboard in my N580VD laptop with a N580GD board, so your specs might differ.